hackclub/outernet/README.md

 To start, everyone needed a place to sleep and that meant acquiring tents and camping supplies for over 150 people.
 We worked with a local company called [KitLender](https://www.kitlender.com/) and hired a tent crew to help us with setup.
 KitLender provided us a collection of six to twelve person tents (we had them at approx. 75% capacity).
 They also provided each a hacker with a sleeping bag, a sleeping mat, a camping pillow and a headlight.

-We also had to make sure that everyone found a place to sleep!
-That's where the sleeping pods came in.
-At check-in, we sorted folks into groups of approximately 20 people.
-They had a leader who would help them get settled in and then they'd all sleep in a similar area.

-It was certainly a change up from previous hackathons!
-In some ways, sleeping with comfortable gear is an improvement but sleeping in a small shared space was certainly a new experience for some.
+At check-in, to help hackers with settling in and getting setup, we sorted everyone into groups of approximately 20 people (sleeping pods).
+They had a leader who would help them find a tent and get all their gear.
+It was certainly a change up from previous hackathons; in some ways, sleeping with comfortable gear is an improvement but sleeping in a small shared space was certainly a new experience for some hackers.

 ### Guilds